RenatoWlk/projeto-aplicado-II/README.md

 ## Description

 **Quatro Vidas**  is a web platform focused on promoting blood donation, connecting donors, blood banks, and partners.
-The system allows the registration of different user profiles, enables the monitoring of donation history, blood levels in blood banks, facilitates scheduling future donations through a personal calendar and much more.
+The system allows the registration of different user profiles, enables the monitoring of donation history, tracks blood stock levels at banks, and facilitates scheduling blood collections through a personal calendar, among other features.

-The application features an interactive dashboard, an achievement-based reward system, a map to locate nearby blood banks, and a eligibility questionnaire for donors.
-Developed with usability and accessibility in mind, the system uses Angular for the frontend, Java with Spring Boot for the backend, and MongoDB as the database.
+Key features include an interactive dashboard, an achievement-based rewards system, a map to locate nearby blood banks, and a donor eligibility questionnaire.
+Built with usability and accessibility in mind, the architecture uses Angular for the frontend, Java with Spring Boot for the backend, and MongoDB as the database.

 ## Dependencies